BrandonTang89/bdd_engine/README.md

     | "false"
 ```

-Most binary operations are left-associative.
+- Most binary operations are left-associative.

-Particularly note that `->` is right associative.
+- Particularly note that `->` is right associative.
+- Equality and inequality are not associative, i.e. can't be used in chains.

 ## Semantics

 ### Exceptions

 When you give input, either via the REPL or using `source`, each statement of the input is parsed into an AST.
+If any
-If any statement is invalid, none of the statements are executed.
-The parser will return a list of parser exceptions which will be printed to the console.
+statement is invalid, none of the statements are executed.
+The parser will return a list of parser exceptions which will
+be printed to the console.

 During execution, if any statement is invalid, the execution will stop and the error will be printed to the console.
+The
-The execution will not continue after the error.
+execution will not continue after the error.

 ### Symbolic Variable Declaration

 We declare symbolic variables using the `bvar` keyword.

 ```
 bvar x y;
 ```

 This will create two symbolic variables `x` and `y`.

 The order in which symbolic variables are declared is important as this is their order within the BDDs.

 ### Expressions

 All expressions are evaluated to form BDDs.
-An expression is either a conjunction, disjunction or negation of other expressions, or a primary expression.
-A primary expression is either a symbolic variable (declared with `bvar`), a boolean constant (`true` or `false`), a parenthesised expression or a BDD variable.
+An expression is either a conjunction, disjunction or negation of other
+expressions, or a primary expression.
+A primary expression is either a symbolic variable (declared with `bvar`), a
+boolean constant (`true` or `false`), a parenthesised expression or a BDD variable.

 ### Assignments

 We can assign BDDs to any non-symbolic variables using the `set` keyword.

 ```